 Melekeok is a town in the State of Melekeok.
 Republic of Palau's Capitol Complex is located on a hill, northwest of the village of Melekeok.
 Palau is in Oceania, and consists of a group of islands in the North Pacific Ocean, southeast of the Philippines.
-Tropical; hot and humid; wet season May to November.
-Varying geologically from the high, mountainous main island of Babelthuap to low, coral islands usually fringed by large barrier reefs.
-The official languages are Palauan and English The main religions are Christianity, Modekngei (indigenous belief).
+The climate is tropical, hot and humid with a wet season from May to November.
+The official languages are Palauan and English The main religions are Christianity and Modekngei (indigenous belief).
 The economy of Palau consists primarily of tourism, subsistence agriculture, and fishing.
 Tourist activity focuses on scuba diving and snorkelling in the islands' rich marine environment, including its barrier reefs walls and World War II wrecks.
 The government is the major employer of the work force, relying heavily on financial assistance from the US.
-The population in Melekeok is 0.002 Mil (2014 est.), while the inflation rate is 1.93% (2014 est.).
+Expatriate business dress is adapted for the tropical climate in the form of lightweight suits.
+The security risk for expatriates in Palau is low.
+Risks include low levels of petty crime, burglary, and on rare occasions violent crime, murder and sexual assault.
+The currency of Palau is the US Dollar (USD).
+Medical facilities are adequate for routine medical care, but limited in availability and quality.
+Up front payment is often required for treatment.
+Serious or complex medical treatment may require evacuation which can be very expensive.
+The population of Melekeok is 400 (2019 est.), while the inflation rate (CPI) is 2.6% for Palau as at 2019.
+Xpatulator Hypothetical Tax for Palau is based on the current personal income tax rates which are progressive up to 12%.

 Cost Of Living

-The cost of living for expatriates in Melekeok as at 1 July 2014 is average in comparison to other places in the world.
-In Melekeok, the cost of each basket, based on local prices, compared to the international average in USD, is categorized follows: 1) Alcohol (where available) & Tobacco: Average 2) Clothing: Low 3) Communication: Low 4) Education: Low 5) Furniture & Appliances: High 6) Groceries: Average 7) Healthcare: Low 8) Household Accommodation: Very High 9) Miscellaneous: Average 10) Personal Care: Average 11) Recreation & Culture: Average 12) Restaurants Meals Out and Hotels: Average 13) Transport: Low Melekeok is for example 3.6% more expensive than Montevideo for groceries, 26.4% more expensive for household costs than Durban, and -21.2% cheaper for transport costs than Athens.
+The cost of living for expatriates / professional migrants in In Melekeok, the cost of each basket, based on local prices, compared to the international average, is categorized follows (Exact cost of living percentages only available in personalised reports): Melekeok as at 1 July 2019 is very high in comparison to other places in the world.
+1) Alcohol (where available) & Tobacco: Low 2) Clothing: Average 3) Communication: High 4) Education: Average 5) Furniture & Appliances: Very High 6) Groceries: High 7) Healthcare: Average 8) Household Accommodation: Very High 9) Miscellaneous: Very High 10) Personal Care: High 11) Recreation & Culture: Very High 12) Restaurants Meals Out and Hotels: Very High 13) Transport: Low Melekeok is for example 29.1% more expensive than Houston TX for groceries, 81.5% more expensive for household costs than Kuala Lumpur, and 17.4% more expensive for transport costs than Dubai.
+The hardship premium for Melekeok for an expat from Perth, is for example 30%, i.e. host location (Melekeok) premium of 40% minus home (Perth) location premium of 10%.
 Melekeok is ranked as a extreme hardship location.
-Hardship (also know as quality of living) refers to the degree of hardship an expatriate and their family are likely to experience in the host location.
-Hardship pay is compensation to encourage people to move, in particular to less desirable locations.
-In determining the amount of hardship premium payable, factors such as economic, political, religious, infrastructure, environment/climate, personal safety, health, education, and transportation factors are considered.
-The hardship premium for Melekeok for an expat from Zurich is for example 30%, i.e. host location (Melekeok) premium of 40% minus home (Zurich) location premium of 10%.
-Xpatulator.com has been created to assist subscribers calculate expatriate pay using the online calculators and extensive database of cost of living and hardship indexes, for 780 international locations.
-Want to know more about cost of living, hardship or expat pay in Melekeok?
+Want to know more about cost of living, hardship (quality of living) or expat salary in Melekeok?
 Register subscribe to your home location and Melekeok and run your personalised reports.